-One option we covered in the full eFax review was the ability to fax directly from a scanner with eFax through eFax messenger.
+One option we covered in the full eFax review was the ability to fax directly from a scanner with eFax through eFax Messenger.

-The Mac version of eFax messenger does not appear to have the option to fax directly from a scanner – users will need to scan their document, save it as a PDF or other compatible file type, and then fax it from that format.
+The Mac version of eFax Messenger does not appear to have the option to fax directly from a scanner – users will need to scan their document, save it as a PDF or other compatible file type, and then fax it from that format.

 File Compatibility with Popular OS X File Types

-Users should note that there is no native support for the file formats that iWork suite deals with, such as .pages files. iWork users will need to save their file formats as RTF, Microsoft Office, or alternate save formats.
+Users should note that there is no native support for the file formats that iWork suite deals with, such as .pages files. iWork users will need to save their file formats like RTF, Microsoft Office, or alternate save formats.

 Mac users who run Microsoft Office or Open Office (as well as Star Office) should have few problems, as the system supports file formats such as DOC/DOCX and Open Document (as well as Star Office file format).

 90% of the time Mac users will be able to use eFax with the Mac OS X 10.6 and earlier operating system.
-The other 10% of the time – for example setting custom cover pages, stamps, or having to convert documents to a file format that may shift the document around from its original format – Mac users will likely find frustrating, especially if they do not have access to a Windows based system.
+The other 10% of the time – for example setting custom cover pages, stamps, or having to convert documents to a file format that may shift the document around from its original format – Mac users will likely find frustrating, especially if they do not have access to a Windows-based system.

 That being said, eFax on the Mac OS X 10.6 and earlier keeps the majority of its functions when it comes to everyday operations.